marionwalton/media-and-society/1_media.md

 ## Oramedia
 [**Oramedia**](https://media-and-society.glitch.me/ideas/definitions/#oramedia)
-includes traditionally *oral forms* such as **storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry** (<a href="https://media-and-society.glitch.me/ideas/references/index.html#ugboajah_1985">Ugbuojah, 1985</a>), many of which are only produced using the human body.
+includes traditionally *oral forms* such as **storytelling, proverbs, folklore, folktales, drama, puppetry, spoken word performance and oral poetry** (<a href="https://media-and-society.glitch.me/ideas/references/index.html#ugboajah_1985">Ugbuojah, 1985</a>), many of which are only produced using the human body.

 These forms often go beyond the spoken word, using vivid performances, improvisation, mimicry, music, dance, the tonal character of many African languages, and the responses of the audience to make the most of the potential affordances of the oral medium ([Finnegan, 2012:5-10](/ideas/references/finnegan_2012))

+Illustration needed - spoken word performance

 ## Digital media